amitshekhariitbhu/android-interview-questions/README.md

 * Difference between `View.GONE` and `View.INVISIBLE`?
 [StackOverflow](https://stackoverflow.com/questions/11556607/android-difference-between-invisible-and-gone)

 * Can you create custom views?
 How?
-Yes!Excellent documentation in [Google Developers Training advance course](https://google-developer-training.github.io/android-developer-advanced-course-concepts/unit-5-advanced-graphics-and-views/lesson-10-custom-views/10-1-c-custom-views/10-1-c-custom-views.html), custom views chapter
+[MindOrks](https://blog.mindorks.com/create-your-own-custom-view)

 * What are ViewGroups and how they are different from the Views?